Reader Review – Earbuds and cartouches

 amusing trip upriver as we see familiar plants, trees and animals through their eyes for the first time.
 Koalas, kangaroos, and snakes.
 Oh my!

 But mysteries abound.
 Who was T.C's orphan mother?
 Are her parents, also archaeologists really dead?
 And, of course, what does T.C. stand for?
 (My aunt had a cat named T.C. which stood for Troublesome Cat.
 Does that work?)
 Peppered with music on teen earbuds, engaging illustrations by John Helle-Nielsen, and royal cartouches and scarab beetles, Hieroglyph, I hope, is the first of many stories to be told by W. J. Scott.
 I want to know more about Aunt Letty, the environmentalist and Jett, the rebel.
 Lots to excavate!

-WJ Scott shares photos and thoughts from NZ.
+WJ Scott shares books, photos and thoughts from NZ.